What is lift "force"? NASA is wrong!

 Fig. 2 Correct force diagram on an airfoil: (total) resultant force (R).
 Aerodynamic frame: lift (L) and drag (D) projections; Body frame: normal (N) and axial (A) projections.

 But, am I exaggerating? am I trying to create a storm in a teacup?
 I do not think so.
-Most theories and hypotheses of flight (including the "well-known" Bernoulli and Newtonian approaches), even the newest and most extravagant, try to explain how lift is generated in an independent way.
+Most theories and hypotheses of flight (including the "well-known" Bernoulli and Newtonian approaches), even the newest and most extravagant, try to explain how lift is generated independently.
 It would be fine if lift were an aerodynamic force by itself, but it is not.
 Lift and drag are related because they have the same origin: the resulting aerodynamic force, which is only one (lift and drag are generated by the same phenomenon: interaction between a body and the flow).
 Therefore, any approach that tries to explain only how one of them is generated must be incomplete.
 I think that I have written enough about this [1] and other related topics in this blog.
 Now I want to focus on what NASA says about this.
 Due to length restrictions for this text, I will select only a few sentences for analysis (the original full text can be consulted at the link below Fig. 1).

-NASA continues: "Lift is generated by every part of the airplane, but most of the lift on a normal airliner is generated by the wings.": This is true and quite obvious, since any body in a correct position to the wind, regardless of its shape, produces an aerodynamic force, i.e. lift and drag [2].
+NASA continues: "Lift is generated by every part of the airplane, but most of the lift on a normal airliner is generated by the wings.": This is true and quite obvious, since a body in a correct position to the wind, regardless of its shape, produces an aerodynamic force, i.e. lift and drag [2].

 The next question that NASA asks is: "How is lift generated?": "Lift occurs when a moving flow of gas is turned by a solid object.
 The flow is turned in one direction, and the lift is generated in the opposite direction, according to Newton’s Third Law of action and reaction".
-Here it is clear that NASA has chosen, at least in first instance, the Newtonian approach to explain how lift is generated.
+Here it is clear that NASA has chosen, at least in the first instance, the Newtonian approach to explain how lift is generated.
 This continues: "For an aircraft wing, both the upper and lower surfaces contribute to the flow turning.
 Neglecting the upper surface’s part in turning the flow leads to an incorrect theory of lift".
-But, what happens when there is a massive air separation behind the wing? or even worse, how can this approach be explained in a stalled (quadrangular) flat plate (e.g., AoA=50 deg.), where lift is still generated.
+But, what happens when there is a massive air separation behind the wing? or even worse, how can this approach be explained in a stalled (quadrangular) flat plate (e.g., AoA=50 deg.), where the lift is still generated.
 In this case, is the massively separated flow also considered to be turning along the plate?
 Perhaps this question is a matter of perspective or interpretation...
 For now, I prefer to leave this question open.

 Fig. 3 "Action-reaction" explanation for lift (Newton's Third Law).

 The next section is called "No fluid, no lift": "Lift is a mechanical force.
 It is generated by the interaction and contact of a solid body with a fluid (liquid or gas)".
-At first glance, this seems to confirm the NASA's position on the generation of lift in an inviscid fluid (flow) past an object: it cannot be generated.
+At first glance, this seems to confirm NASA's position on the generation of lift in an inviscid fluid (flow) past an object: it cannot be generated.
 But, I do not want to be too rigid on this aspect, as I understand that this information is not given in the context of a scientific publication.
-Moreover, if this were the case, then the Circulation Theory of Lift (by M. Kutta and N. Zhukovsky) would have been wrong...or perhaps in such a theory does not model a "true" (with a free-slip interface; without contact) inviscid fluid but a viscous one (no-slip interface)...
+Moreover, if this were the case, then the Circulation Theory of Lift (by M. Kutta and N. Zhukovsky) would have been wrong...or perhaps such a theory does not model a "true" (with a free-slip interface; without contact) inviscid fluid but a viscous one (no-slip interface)...

 This continues: "The Space Shuttle does not stay in space because of lift from its wings but because of orbital mechanics related to its speed.
 Space is nearly a vacuum.
 Without air, there is no lift generated by the wings".
 I agree.
 Since a vacuum and an inviscid fluid are not the same (in an inviscid flow molecules are present, while in a vacuum they are absent), why should we think that the same result (no force, hence no lift-no drag) should be obtained for both cases?
 Perhaps, the fluid matter present does not change anything (i.e., collisions with surface)?
 Think again: Can a force be generated in an inviscid fluid?
 [3].
-Now it is time to throw some retoric questions (my favorite part).
+Now it is time to throw some rhetorical questions (my favorite part).
 If the Navier-Stokes equations (NSE) have already solved the fundamentals of fluid dynamics (i.e., the mechanism for lift generation and the effect of viscosity on it), as some minds claim (I guess that they mean by tricky simulations since even the incompressible NSE have not yet been solved analytically for all cases).
 By the way, why is not possible to solve an "inviscid direct numerical simulation" (DNS) by simply setting the viscosity to an extremely low value?
 I guess some kind of instability problems appear...So, have we understood what an inviscid fluid really means and implies?
 [4]

 The last section is called: "No motion, no lift": "Lift is generated by the difference in velocity between the solid object and the fluid.
 There must be motion between the object and the fluid: no motion, no lift".
 I agree.
-The velocity field is the cause of the aerodynamic force [1] (in this particular approach, the pressure field is decoupled from the flow solution); the pressure field is a consequence of the velocity field, since the first depends on the second (see, for example, the dynamic pressure in Bernoulli's equation), not the other way around.
+The velocity field is the cause of the aerodynamic force [1] (in this particular approach, the pressure field is decoupled from the flow solution); the pressure field is a consequence of the velocity field since the first depends on the second (see, for example, the dynamic pressure in Bernoulli's equation), not the other way around.
 In fact, when integrating the pressure distribution to obtain the lift on an airfoil (Bernoulli's approach), one should implicitly integrate the velocity, since the pressure depends on it.
 This is probably why NASA has finally accepted both Newton's and Bernoulli's approaches as valid to avoid further suspicion: Bernoulli and Newton | Glenn Research Center | NASA

 Fig. 4 "Learn what is to be taken seriously and laugh at the rest". — Hermann Hesse